 These two examples are analogous to that of a woman who has suffered abuse at the hands of her former husband.
 Her wariness of men isn’t prejudice.
 It is caution based on reason.
 However, if such a woman were to say, “All men are jerks,” that would be unreasonable.
 That is prejudice.

-The wonderful thing is that Jesus can cure racism, prejudice, and dissension.
-Racism and prejudice can be cured instantly, as there are only two parties involved, God and the person who is racist or prejudice.
+The wonderful thing is that Jesus can cure racism and prejudice, as well as dissension.
+Racism and prejudice can be cured instantly, as there are really only two parties involved, God and the person who is racist or prejudice.
 Curing dissension is obviously not guaranteed because three parties are involved, but the likelihood for a cure certainly increases when Jesus is added to the equation.

 How does Jesus instantly cure racism and prejudice?
 By doing at least four things: